-Bethlehem Foot Care offers a full array of podiatric services to help you maintain healthy feet.
+Bethlehem Podiatry offers a full array of podiatric services to help you maintain healthy feet.

 A bunion (also referred to as hallux valgus or hallux abducto valgus) is often described as a bump on the side of the big toe.
 But a bunion is more than that.
 The visible bump actually reflects changes in the bony framework of the front part of the foot.